 It's Taco Bell.
 You didn't come here for potatoes.

 53. Caramel Apple Empanada

 Taco Bell's riff on the fast-food apple pie comes up a little flat.
 And by flat, I mean rounded, and glazed with melted Jolly Ranchers.

-I don't fuck around with sausage.
+I don't take my sausage lightly.
 This is the only sausage-based dish on the menu, which means The Bell doesn't have the true sausage focus that I require from my sausage-sellers, personally.
-Plus there are just so many other meats to consume -- focus on those.
+Plus, there are just so many other meats to consume -- focus on those.

 This really reminded me of when I used to put a bunch of cheese in a tortilla and microwave it for three minutes when I was home alone as a kid.
 Kevin McCallister probably made these when he finished that lovely cheese pizza, just for him.

 A vegetarian dish of black beans, rice, and a three-cheese blend that's not the least bit bad at all, it's just pretty boring -- and way too cheesy.
 So, it's hard to care about it.
 It's like the Mexican fast-food equivalent of How I Met Your Mother.

 48. Nacho Fries

 The much-hyped debut of Taco Bell's first foray into the fried potato game wasn't so much a letdown as a curveball.
 Remember what I said all the way back at No. 54?
 You don't come to Taco Bell for taters.
 The fries are... fine.
 They aren't the best fast food spuds, and certainly not the worst.
 But they don't have anything truly Taco Bell-ian about them.
 I wish they were spicier.
 I wish they were caked in Dorito crumbs.
 I wish... well, I wish a lot of things.
 There are better sides to be had here.
 Leave the fries to the burger guys.